gcallah/BookReviews/fuller.md

 pages of his essay.
 But that makes the choice of "skeptical" more puzzling, not less.

-In an essay entitled "Authority in the Individual in Civil Association: MO, Flathman, Yves Simon," Fuller compares the ideas of MO on the source of civil authority with those of American political scientist Richard Flathman and the French philosopher
+In an essay entitled "Authority in the Individual in Civil Association: Oakeshott, Flathman, Yves Simon," Fuller compares the ideas of Oakeshott on the source of civil authority with those of American political scientist Richard Flathman and the French philosopher
 Yves Simon.
-Fuller finds MO to occupy a middle ground on authority, flanked on one side by Flathman's "resolute irresolution" about using authority.
+Fuller finds Oakeshott to occupy a middle ground on authority, flanked on one side by Flathman's "resolute irresolution" about using authority.
 Of Flathman, Fuller writes:

 "Thus, like Locke, Flathman would have it two ways at once: the threat of the appeal to heaven will help keep the authorities skittish about the exercise of authority, and most people will perhaps find it to their advantage to be governed by those who are skittish about governing."
 64

-On MO's other side we find Yves Simon, who, working in the Thomistic natural law tradition, finds authority to be tasked not merely with preserving civil order, but also with moving individuals towards their supreme good, as far as it is possible to do so.
-And so MO winds up between them, not "skittish" about authority like Flathman, but also not assigning any role beyond keeping the peace.
+On Oakeshott's other side we find Yves Simon, who, working in the Thomistic natural law tradition, finds authority to be tasked not merely with preserving civil order, but also with moving individuals towards their supreme good, as far as it is possible to do so.
+And so Oakeshott winds up between them, not "skittish" about authority like Flathman, but also not assigning any role beyond keeping the peace.